 Moreover, the interaction of our parental involvement variables and English proficiency, raises the question of whether parents with children that are doing well in school find it unnecessary to be involved?
-We examine this possibility in Figures A2 and B2.
+We examine this possibility in Appendix Figures A2 and B2.
 In Figure A2, we plot the estimates from an OLS regression of the CILS parent-teacher meeting indicator on the other measures of involvement as well as the reading and math scores.
-Figure B2 plots the estimates from a regression of the NIS class visit indicator on the other measures of involvement as well as the test scores from NIS.
-Each figure separates the estimates by mothers' English ability.
-Overall, these specifications suggest that the parental involvement measures are positively correlated.
-This result provides suggestive evidence against a lack of interest driving the null results for some involvement measures.
-Conversely, there is a weaker relationship between the test scores and the parent-teacher meeting/class visit variables.
-One exception is in Figure B2, which suggests that for low-English ability parents, a higher passage composition score increases the likelihood of a class visit.
-This finding indicates that English proficiency may contribute to the parental involvement results and that a child's academic ability does not solely drive a parent's participation in their child's schooling.
+Figure B2 plots the estimates

-7We are unable to perform a causal mediation analysis in instrumental variables as proposed in Dippel et al. (2019) due to our IV being too weak in the mediator first stage.
+&lt;sup>7 We are unable to perform a causal mediation analysis in instrumental variables as proposed in Dippel et al. (2019) due to our IV being too weak in the mediator first stage.
 A strong instrument for this stage requires an F-statistic of 30.
-See Dippel et al. (2020) for a concise explanation and instructions on how to implement this estimator.
+See Dippel, Ferrara and Heblich (2020) for a concise explanation and instructions on how to implement this estimator.